-The Portfolio main page Navigation bar is created from the Portfolio Parent Category names that are created and turned ON to show on the main navigation bar.
-If it is turned OFF then that category and all Portfolio items assigned to it will not show on the main Portfolio page.
-Don’t worry – you can use your WordPress Menus to show a category page on any Nav bar and or use the a3 Portfolio Category widget for navigation.
+The Portfolio main page Navigation bar is generated from the names of the Portfolio Parent Categories that are created and turned ON to display on the main navigation bar.
+If a category is turned OFF, then that category and all the Portfolio items assigned to it will not appear on the main Portfolio page.
+No need to worry—you can utilize your WordPress Menus to showcase a category page on any navigation bar, and alternatively, use the a3 Portfolio Category widget for navigation.

-When the Portfolio page first loads all of the items load – hence the All tab.
-Click on a category name and all the items assigned to that category show without the page reloading.
+When the Portfolio page initially loads, all the items are displayed under the ‘All’ tab.
+Clicking on a category name dynamically filters and displays only the items assigned to that category without the need for the page to reload.
 You can see that here on the demo site.

 Nav Bar Sort